HITECHCRIME/HC_SG41_Cannibal/README.md

 enraged x x x x x (?)
 take it raw

+match to make it whole
+again - match to make it whole sewing pieces like an artisan but no - i'm a cannibal

 [CHORUS]
 match to make it whole again
 sewing pieces like an artisan (sewing pieces as an artisan)